travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 ### Authentication

-We recommend using a read-only GitHub OAuth token to authenticate when using git LFS:
+We recommend using a read-only GitHub OAuth token to authenticate when using Git LFS:

 ```
 before_install: